 Between, 9/14 (64%) and 13/14 (93%) of respondents considered; “marketing authorization based on surrogate outcomes”, “safety or efficacy advantage over current treatments”, “product new to the market or from a new drug class”, “important drug-drug interactions”, and “monetary cost of the intervention” as being important.

-Criteria deemed less important (6/14 (43%) to 9/14 (65%) of authors) included the public availability of “statistical analysis plans” and of “protocols” which were the criteria considered least important in over 61% of authors.
+Criteria deemed less important (6/14 (43%) to 9/14 (65%) of authors) included the public availability of “statistical analysis plans” and of “protocols” respectively, which were the criteria considered as least important in over 61% of authors.

 Respondents expressed divided opinion about whether; “number of people using the product”, “high degree of media attention surrounding the drug” and “burden of disease” were important triggers.

 Respondents suggested other ‘triggers’ for seeking and using of regulatory data as; “the lack of clarity on published trials”, “when a small number of trials are available”.
 It was also noted that “regulatory data were irrelevant for non-pharmacological intervention reviews (e.g. surgical techniques, psychological interventions, and psychical therapy), and were therefore unable to use CSRs.”